A Star Is Born | 1954

 Production began during the hysterical flap caused by the arrival of television, with film companies desperately experimenting with every gimmick available.
 Consequently, A Star Is Born was filmed in Technicolor and CinemaScope, but was beaten by Twentieth Century Fox’s The Robe, the first film released in the new widescreen format, but Warner’s cheekily managed to incorporate into the opening scene shots of the Fox epic’s old-style searchlight première, at Grauman’s Chinese Theatre, now lumbered with the corporate name of TLC Chinese Theatre, 6925 Hollywood Boulevard (do you think anyone has ever called it that?).

 The bright, clear shots were specially filmed, in ’Scope, at the Shrine, and the grainier, newsreel footage is the Grauman’s première.
-The Shrine, a massive 6,700-seat Moorish fantasy built in 1926, occasionally hosted the Oscars before the purpose-built Kodak Theatre was built.
+The Shrine, a massive 6,700-seat Moorish fantasy built in 1926, occasionally hosted the Oscars before the purpose-built Kodak Theatre returned the ceremony to Hollywood.
 It was here that James Cameron became King of the World in 1998.
 Another king, King Kong was exhibited here in 1933 (it was supposed to be New York), while one more lumbering colossus of the cinema, Arnold Schwarzenegger, was similarly exhibited 50 years later, clad in red, white and blue, when he and 2,000 other worthies became citizens of the USA.

 The real Shrine stage and backstage areas were used for Blodgett’s first encounter with wobbling star Norman Maine.
 The boorishly drunken Maine lurches on to the Cocoanut Grove at the Ambassador Hotel, which stood at 3400 Wilshire Boulevard at Catalina Street, midtown.